Dr Michael Veale, Associate Professor in Digital Rights & Regulation UCL Faculty of Laws, 2022-23 Syllabus Updated 26 August 2022.

 - The whole book beyond the Introduction is very useful, in particular, Chapter 5 (Three Wise Monkeys of Net Neutrality) and Chapter 7 (Zero Rating).

-- Optional Julianne Romanosky and Marshini Chetty, ‘Understanding the Use and Impact of the Zero-Rated Free Basics Platform in South Africa’ in (ACM Press 2018) Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems - CHI ’18.
-OA link
+- Optional Julianne Romanosky and Marshini Chetty, ‘Understanding the Use and Impact of the Zero-Rated Free Basics Platform in South Africa’ in (ACM Press 2018) Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems - CHI ’18. pages 5-10

-- Optional Peter Cihon and Helani Galpaya, ‘Navigating the Walled Garden: Free and Subsidized Data Use in Myanmar’ (LIRNEasia, 2017) OA link
+- Optional Peter Cihon and Helani Galpaya, ‘Navigating the Walled Garden: Free and Subsidized Data Use in Myanmar’ (LIRNEasia, 2017).

-- See chapters in Luca Belli and Primavera De Filippi (eds), Net Neutrality Compendium (Springer 2016).
+- See chapters in Luca Belli and Primavera De Filippi (eds), Net Neutrality Compendium: Human Rights, Free Competition and the Future of the Internet (Springer 2016).

 - Recommended One of